4. ON PAUL K. FEYERABEND

 The subtitle of Against Method was quite graphic in stating Outline of an Anarchistic Theory of Knowledge.
 Professor Feyerabend told his readers that the epistemological anarchist “has no compunction to defend the most trite or the most outrageous statement,” and that his aims “remain stable, or change as a result of argument, or of boredom, or of a conversion experience, or to impress a mistress” (Against Method, p.
 189).
 In other words, such an anarchist is a creature of mood, and would be less likely to distinguish between truth and falsity.

 Such considerations emerged in my further comments on the epistemological anarchist (The Resurrection of Philosophy, 1989, pp. 45-51).
 “The answer is to educate them (the public), and not to confuse the public milieu even further by a tolerance towards all idiocies and social bruises and expenses” (ibid., p.
 50).
-However, I did also comment that “much of Feyerabend’s plea (whether serious or no) for a grassroots democracy is commendable from a serious point of view” (ibid., pp. 47-8).
+However, I also commented that “much of Feyerabend’s plea (whether serious or no) for a grassroots democracy is commendable from a serious point of view” (ibid., pp. 47-8).
 His version of democracy was hindered by postmodern relativism, in which falsity can easily be mistaken for truth.

 My own view is that a universal standard of truth does exist.
 Much confusion is caused by empiricist technological science, which has not so far charted the mental world of humans.
 Academic philosophy is similarly at a disadvantage, leaving any citizen thinker with the option of a tangent.
 There are some in that citizen category who choose a type of relativism, and others who adopt a form of neo-Hegelian metaphysical cosmology (e.g., Ken Wilber).
 There are various claims to spiritual expertise, while alternative therapy is another component.
 I do not believe that such approaches are the solution, but rather a hindrance.